 - 3-5 cloves fresh garlic roughly chopped

-- 1 handful fresh coriander/cilantro roughly chopped (can substitute parsley, mint, basil or tarragon)
+- 1/4 cup finely chopped fresh cilantro roughly chopped (can substitute parsley, mint, basil or tarragon)

-- When the tomatoes reach the desired “chunkiness” (very technical culinary terminology, I know!) remove the lid and begin to crack the eggs directly into the tomato sauce.
-TIP: Using your wooden spoon or spatula, create a small hole in the sauce and crack the egg into the hole you’ve created.
-This will help the egg to cook into the sauce, rather than over top of it.
+One at a time, use a spoon or spatula to create a small hole in the sauce and crack each egg into the hole you’ve created.
+This will help the egg to cook in the sauce, rather than on top of it.
 Repeat until all eggs are in the pan.

 Cover the pan with a lid and cook until the whites are firm, but the yolks are still runny, approximately 6 minutes.
 Depending on personal preference, cook the eggs more or less.